rimutaka/posts/rust-dev-on-ec2/readme.md

 ```

 * **Connect to the instance**:
-  * Open a remote window (click on `><` at the bottom left of the screen or search for "SSH Connect" in command pallet)
+  * Open a remote window (click on `><` at the bottom left corner of your VSCode screen or search for "SSH Connect" in the command pallet)
   * Watch for prompts at the top of the screen: select *Linux* and *Continue*
   * Let the VS install its components on the remote system

-Learn more about VSCode remote SSH connections from https://code.visualstudio.com/docs/remote/ssh.
+Learn more about remote SSH connections in VSCode from https://code.visualstudio.com/docs/remote/ssh.

-#### Setting up Rust for VS
+#### Setting up Rust for VSCode

-* Install `rust-analyzer` VSCode extension on the remote machine
+* Install [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) VSCode extension on the remote machine
 * Consider other useful extensions: `Better TOML`, `Code Spell Checker`, `CodeLLDB`
 * Open the terminal and create a folder for Rust projects, e.g. `mkdir rust` + `cd rust`
 * Clone a demo lambda project `git clone https://github.com/rimutaka/rusty_lambdas.git`
-* Open any *.rs* file from the cloned project folder in VSCode and watch out for a message from `rust-analyzer` to install its server (bottom-right of the screen)
+* Open `json_logger` folder in your VSCode, then open *main.rs* file.
+Wait for a prompt from `rust-analyzer` to install its server (watch the bottom-right corner of the screen).

 ![rust analyzer server install](lang-server-msg.png)

 ### Build and deploy a demo Lambda function

-If you are still running on that *t2.micro* instance it's time to upgrade to *c5.xlarge* and build the demo project for deployment to AWS Lambda:
+If you are still running on that *t2.micro* instance it is time to upgrade to *c5.xlarge* and build the demo project for deployment to AWS Lambda:

 `cargo build --release --target x86_64-unknown-linux-musl`